As leaders of knowledge, we are dedicated to research and the discovery of new information.

-As the world’s first and largest koala sanctuary, we have contributed to the publication of over 30 research articles.
+As the world’s first and largest koala sanctuary, we have contributed to the publication of numerous research articles.
 Dedicated to improving our knowledge of this iconic marsupial, we will continue to support research investigating koala behaviour, anatomy, physiology, captive management, nutrition, reproduction and development.
 Examples of koala research projects of which Lone Pine has been involved include:

 1990 Growth & development captive management guide

 1995 Discovery of new koala gut bacterial species 'Lonepinella koalarum'

 1998 First koala born following artificial insemination

 2007 Sexual behaviour & vocalisations in captive female koalas

 2012 Acoustic analysis: Investigating koala vocalisations

 2014 Significant contribution to the development of Chlamydia vaccine